 Get a bit of sandpaper (around 200 grit is fine) and thin down one end to paper thin.
 This is the end you are going to start wrapping and will become the inside of the ring.
 It is important to ensure this end is well sanded as otherwise there will be a lump in the inside which will annoy you as you will have to spend way too much time getting rid of it later.

 Now you need to wrap it round something of the correct diameter.
 I have big fingers so a wine cork is the perfect size for me to make a ring for myself.
 Smaller diameter dowel is easy to find and you can easily adjust the size down with sandpaper or up with a few turns of masking tape.
+Many people find that an old socket set has plenty of good site sockets to wrap around.

 Leave the rings to dry for at least 24 hours before removing the masking tape and taking the rings off the dowel.